Nico Blake: 2014–2016

 Theresa is found to be a match to help Nico and they go through with the transplant which is successful.
-Peri then starts looking through Patrick's things on Nico's request so she may find something that'll reveal who her dad is.
+Peri then starts looking through Patrick's things on Nico's request so she may find something that will reveal who her dad is.
 When Peri finds a Christmas card Nico falsely assumes Patrick is her dad and confronts him, but Dodger tells her he is her dad shocking everyone in the Dog.
 Dodger told Nico that he and Sienna were separated when they were young, and they didn't recognize that he ends up in pregnant his own twin sister.
-Nico then tells Sienna she wants to go back into care, so Sienna kidnaps her and holds her hostage at her late mothers house along with Dodger.
+Nico then tells Sienna she wants to go back into care, so Sienna kidnaps her and holds her hostage at her late mother's house along with Dodger.
 Nico manages to escape but in the process bangs her head.
 In February, Nico's uncle Will Savage (James Atherton) kidnaps her and attempts to kill her, so he can cause Dodger grief, but Nico pushes him off of the hospital roof.
 Dodger takes the blame for Nico and flees the country.
 When Will regains conscious he tells the police she pushed him, but before he can make a formal statement he is murdered by the Gloved Hand Killer.
 Nico is questioned by police over what Will said but Patrick tells her to do what Dodger did and say it was him.
 Nico takes illegal painkillers that Peri stole off Nancy which causes her to be hospitalized but she recovers.
 Later, when Nico finds Sienna's clothes in Dylan's belongings, she thinks Dylan is obsessed with her mother, so she angrily leaves Sienna to die when she suffers an allergic reaction from a bee sting.
 But then Dylan tells her the reason he took the top was because he was a cross-dresser, Nico runs to hospital, but because Dr. S'avage alerted social services to what she did, she is taken into care.
 She eventually moves back in with Sienna but poisons her soup as revenge.
 However Nico ends up eating the poisoned soup.
 She makes a full recovery and reconciles with Sienna.